stormpath/stormpath-sdk-java/OktaGettingStarted.md

 Getting Started With Okta
 =========================

-Okay, so you have been using Stormpath for a while and now you want to checkout out Okta.
-This guide will walk through setting up a new account, creating an API token, and everything else needed to get you up and running on Okta.
+Okay, so you've been using Stormpath for a while and now you want to check out out Okta.
+This guide will walk you through setting up a new account, creating an API token, and everything else you'll need to get up and running on Okta.

 Create an Okta Developer Account
 --------------------------------